asdfCYBER/Heatmap/README.md

 |   | - Heatmap.dll and other files
 ```

 You can uninstall the mod by deleting the Heatmap folder and its contents.
-This won't break your game or corrupt savegames.<br/><br/>
+This won't break your game or corrupt savegames.
+If you want to temporarily disable Heatmap without deleting anything for whatever reason, you can change the file extension of `Heatmap.dll` or move it somewhere else.<br/><br/>

 ## How to use
 When playing a timetable or endless map with the mod installed, you will see a new button with a fire icon in the toolbar on the left.
 If you click it, the tracks will be colored based on their busyness and a couple of settings.
 You can change the settings by right-clicking the button.
 These settings are currently implemented:

+- **Mode:** which values will be used for the colors and tooltips.
+As of version 1.2.0, possible modes are *time spent* (the amount of time trains have been in the node within the measuring period), *max. speed* (the highest velocity allowed in the node), *avg. speed* (the average velocity of trains in the node), *node length*, *visits* (how often trains have been in the node within the measuring period) and *total visits* (how often trains have been in the node since the node was created).
 - **Colormap:** the colormap used to color the tracks.
-You can find how they look on the [Matplotlib website](https://matplotlib.org/stable/tutorials/colors/colormaps.html#sequential) (except for the green-red and blue-red colormaps, but those should be self-explanatory).
-The default colormap is `cividis`.
+You can see what the colormaps look like on the [Matplotlib website](https://matplotlib.org/stable/tutorials/colors/colormaps.html#sequential) (except for the green-red and blue-red colormaps, but those should be self-explanatory).
-- **Measuring period:** this is the amount of minutes that Heatmap 'looks into the past' to determine the busyness.
-The default is `30`.
+- **Measuring period:** the amount of minutes that Heatmap 'looks into the past' to determine the busyness.
+The default is 30.
 Note that it takes the same amount of time to gather data, meaning that it takes 30 in-game minutes for an occupied track to reach 100% busyness for the default value.
-If you lower this value any older busyness data will be deleted, so be careful when adjusting it.
-- **Busyness value multiplier:** the busyness of a track will be multiplied by this number.
-This means that the maximum value of a colormap is reached more quickly.
-The default value is `2`, meaning that tracks which were occupied for 50% of the measuring period are colored as if they were occupied for 100% of the measuring period.<br/><br/>
+- **Minimum value:** the value that will be given the lowest value color (color depends on the selected colormap).
+- **Maximum value:** the value that will be given the highest value color (color depends on the selected colormap).
+Cannot be lower than the minimum value.
+- **Delete data after:** the amount of minutes that gathered data will be retained.
+Default is 30 minutes, and it cannot be lower than the measuring period.

+When Heatmap is enabled, hovering over tracks will display a tooltip with the values used for generating the color of that track.<br/><br/>

 ## Reporting issues
 If you find a bug, please start a new GitHub issue or message me on the Rail Route discord.
 Don't forget to send your `Player.log` file!
 You can find it one folder up from the mod folder.
-A screenshot might be helpful too.
-If you think you found a bug in the game, first remove the mod to make sure it isn't actually a Heatmap issue.
+A screenshot or savefile might be helpful too.
+If you think you found a bug in Rail Route and you're using Heatmap, first remove/disable the mod to make sure it isn't actually a Heatmap issue.